MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **ReqId** - GUID for the batch request that this method belongs to

 - **TypeId** - GUID for the interface on which this method being called

+#### Office.iOS.Paywall.FailedScreen.RetryButtonTap

+This usage telemetry is collected to know when the Purchase/Provisioning/Activation failed, and the user tapped the “Retry” button.
+Used to troubleshoot purchase error scenarios that lead to retry and improve process reliability.

+The following fields are collected:

+- **failureReason** - String – Indicates what the failure was the user is retrying.
+Like “provisioningFailed”, “purchaseFailed”, “activationFailed”.

+- **productid** - String – App Store ID of the product for which user is retrying the failed request

 #### Office.Manageability.Service.ApplyPolicy